Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Curious as to what had happened to the group that left, the rest of the diners finished eating before filtering out of the dining room.
 When they caught up with the source, a rather peculiar scene greeted everyone.

 Several men laid sprawled on the ground, sections of their battle outfits having been shredded.
 A few of them were barely in a state of decency.
 In the middle of the courtyard, Claude, Lau, Wen Lu and Wen Zhi were having a free-for-all match.
-Other than Claude, the other three had large tears in their clothing, likely due to the chef’s critical hits on their clothing.
+Other than Claude, the other three had large tears in their clothing, likely due to the chef’s critical hits striking them.

 “I got you now!”